Center Township, Beaver County, Pennsylvania: Education

 Center is home to the Community College of Beaver County and Penn State Beaver campuses.

 Transportation

 The township is bisected by one major highway, Interstate 376 (known locally as the Beaver Valley Expressway), which connects the Southern Beltway in the vicinity of Pittsburgh International Airport to the Pennsylvania Turnpike in the northern part of Beaver County.
 Two of the interstate highway's interchanges are located within the township.
 The newly constructed Beaver County Transit Authority Terminal is located in the township just off one of these interchanges.

-The Beaver County Bus Transit System also serves the area.
+The Beaver County Transit Authority also serves the area.

 Public services

 Fire department

 The Center Township Volunteer Fire Department consists of three fully volunteer stations, located strategically throughout the township: